STOW — What’s in a name?

 Quite a bit, according to Stow city officials.

-City leaders on Monday gave an update on the early plans for the construction of an amphitheater and the installation of a play trail at the City Center property along Louis A. Dirker Jr. Boulevard between Graham and Darrow (Route 91) roads.
-They noted the "d" word is no longer being used in connection with the proposal.
+City officials on Monday gave a brief update on the early plans for the construction of an amphitheater and the installation of a play trail at the city center site near the corner of Graham and Darrow roads.
+They noted the “d” word is no longer being used in connection with the proposal.

 Pribonic said he expects to have money raised for the amphitheater by the end of May.

 Although she did not have precise measurements available, Nahrstedt said the amphitheater would be the same size as the one in downtown Cuyahoga Falls.
-She added that music concerts, children’s activities, family events and movie nights are among the programs envisioned at the amphitheater.
+She added that music concerts, children’s activities, family events and movie nights are among the activities planned at the amphitheater.

-The mayor emphasized there is "still plenty of property" available at the City Center site and noted the amphitheater and play trail will not be the only two components of the endeavor.
+Pribonic emphasized there is “still plenty of property” in the area eyed for development and noted the amphitheater and play trail will not be the only two components of the city center project.

 “We’re taking small steps,” Pribonic said.
 “We don’t want to become overwhelming for people.”